 But just because the front door was locked didn’t mean there wasn’t another way to break into the house…

 After a little bit of brainstorming, he came up with two additional ways to get the video admitted.
 The first idea was to call the convenience store manager as a records custodian (because every single sales transaction was contemporaneously captured on tape) and introduce the video as a business record.
+I’m pretty sure they had a great deal on their business electricity, its important to keep a tight operation.
 The second idea, which worked successfully, was to authenticate the tape through another witness, a woman who had walked out of the store before any of the events took place.
 Although she hadn’t ever watched the videotape or physically handled the tape, she was able to identify herself walking into the store and successfully authenticated the video.

 How many different ways can you admit your evidence?
 Do you have a backup plan in case the judge excludes your evidence on one evidentiary ground?
 Let’s say that you’re trying to admit a witness’s oral statement into evidence.
 First, you try to argue that it fits into one of these hearsay exceptions: